-The Phase 1, first-in-human, open-label multicenter study enrolled 35 patients with various tumor types (14 non-small cell lung cancer [NSCLC], 19 colorectal cancer [CRC] and two other).
+The Phase 1, first-in-human, open-label multicenter study enrolled patients with KRAS G12C mutant solid tumors.
 Eligible patients were heavily pretreated with at least two or more prior lines of treatment, consistent with their tumor type and stage of disease.
 The primary endpoint is safety, and key secondary endpoints include pharmacokinetics, objective response rate (assessed every six weeks), duration of response and progression-free survival.
-Patients were enrolled in four dose cohorts - 180 mg, 360 mg, 720 mg and 960 mg, taken orally once a day.
+Patients were enrolled in four dose cohorts: 180 mg, 360 mg, 720 mg and 960 mg, taken orally once a day.